albertandrejev/prepare-node/README.md

 - Activate environment: `source molecule-venv/bin/activate`
 - Install requirements: `pip install -r requirements.txt`
 - Install additional roles: `ansible-galaxy install --roles-path ./roles -r requirements.yml`

-## Initial configuration

-Before you will start using this software it is required to provide initial configuration to the roles.
-First of all you will need to copy content of the `.sample` files in the project root (`inventory.sample`), `host_vars` and `groups_vars` directories to the appropriate names without extensions.
-In most cases it is enough to set variables in the `group_vars/all` and in `group_vars/network` as well as in the `host_vars/<node IP address or domain name>` (see samples).

 ## Keys special directory